-While there is a lot of science proving the benefits of turmeric curcumin, there has yet to be a standardized recommended dosage for overall consumption, let alone disease-specific recommendations.
+While there’s a lot of science supporting the benefits of turmeric curcumin, there’s not yet a standardized recommended dosage.

 Turmeric Curcumin Side Effects

-As with anything, if taken in mega-dosages, you’re going to experience some side effects, especially if you don’t slowly build up the amount you take.
+Turmeric curcumin is safe to consume in foods and supplements.
+As with anything, though, if it’s taken in mega-doses, you may experience some side effects… especially if you don’t slowly build up the amount you take in.